-• Students should be prepared to pay for professional headshots if they don't have any that are up to date (we plan to bring in a photographer on a specific day with photos offered at a group discount to the students)
+- Students should be prepared to purchase their own sheet music and scripts - Students should be prepared to pay for professional headshots if they don't have any that are up to date (we plan to bring in a photographer on a specific day with photos offered at a group discount to the students)

-- Students must have access to a computer/tablet with the software to create a resume and professional website or social media handle. - Computers may be borrowed from the University or used on campus.
+• Students must have access to a computer/tablet with the software to create a resume and professional website or social media handle.

+• Computers may be borrowed from the University or used on campus.
 Please reach out to the instructor if you need additional help with access.